TiagoMaiaL/from-closures-to-async-await/README.md

 Here's the link to download the latest development toolchains: https://swift.org/download/#snapshots

-Note: most refactoring was done using a toolchain from May 05-14-2021, however, the most recent commits to this repository will be using more up to date toolchains.
+Note: most refactoring was done using a toolchain from 05-14-2021, however, the most recent commits to this repository will be using more up to date toolchains.

 ## Useful links: